 After Jim’s retirement, he and Barbara traveled extensively and enjoyed spending time at their second home in Jackson Hole, Wyoming.

 Jim is survived by his three children, Martha Gabrielli (Earl), Marianne Elam (Gary) and David Maggetti (Ruthie); grandchildren Kailie, Drue, Tim and Greg; and greatgrandchildren Luke, Elle, and Emerie.

 Friends are invited to a memorial service on February 10, at 11:00 am in the chapel at Tulocay Funeral Home.

 Memories and words of sympathy may be sent to the family online at tulocaycemetery.org.

 In lieu of flowers, gifts in memory of Jim may be made to:

 Queen of the Valley Foundation, 1000 Trancas Street, Napa, CA, 94558

 Continuum Hospice Care, 5401 Old Redwood Hwy, Ste 110, Petaluma, CA 94954.

-To send flowers to James "Jim" Arnold Maggetti's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" Arnold Maggetti, please visit our floral store.